 Ilysa Memmer, LMSW

 Ilysa is a Licensed Social Worker in both New Jersey and New York who received her Master’s Degree in Social Work from Ramapo College of New Jersey.
-Ilysa has extensive training in play therapy and specializes in working with children, adolescents and adults with a focus on anxiety, depression, substance use disorders, grief and trauma.
+Ilysa is an EMDR trained therapist and specializes in working with children, adolescents, adults and couples with a focus on anxiety, depression, substance use disorders, grief and trauma.
 Prior to joining Warwick Counseling Center, Ilysa worked as a clinician and supervisor at an intensive outpatient mental health and addiction program, along with Good Samaritan Hospital’s emergency department and chemical dependency unit.

 Ilysa also comes from a creative background, utilizing skills such as photography, soul collage and other expressive therapy modalities as tools to engage with clients.
 Ilysa is passionate in providing person-centered and trauma-informed care while creating a safe and compassionate environment to all clients.

 Dawn is a Licensed Master Social Worker in both New York and New Jersey, having received her MSW from Ramapo College.
 She has worked in the behavioral health field for over 29 years.
 Dawn is experienced in providing individual, group and couples therapy, offering tools and strategies to assist clients in gaining clarity, reducing discomfort, and alleviating distress, while on their journey to healing.
 As a case manager on a hospital unit, she helped clients in active crisis seeking detox and rehab levels of care.

 Additionally, she was a special education teacher in the NYC public school system, as well as at a suburban, private K-12 school where she worked with children and adolescents who struggled with social-emotional challenges, neurological impairments and learning disabilities.